Los Angeles Railway: The Forties and World War II

-Continued rail operating expenses and the introduction of GM 45-seat bus led to the abandonment of the L, K and 2 lines by 1941.
+Continued rail operating expenses and the introduction of GM 45-seat buses led to the abandonment of the L, K and 2 lines by 1941.
 Further cutbacks in rail service were approved by the Board of Public Utilities and would have replaced all but the busiest lines with bus service.
 World War II intervened, and tire and gas shortages increased demand for rail service.
 Old cars were taken out of storage and women began to work in various capacities to meet demand while minimizing resource use.